dple/dple.github.io/_posts/2023-01-12-differential-privacy-explained.md

 where $\epsilon$ is a positive *real number*, $\mathrm{im}$ denotes the image of $\mathcal{A}$, and $\parallel D_1 - D_2 \parallel _1 \le 1$ means $D_{1}$ and $D_{2}$ differ on a single element (i.e., the data of one person).
 The probability is taken over the *randomness* used by the algorithm.

 Basically, we need to add *noise* into queries/functions to private dataset.
 Dwork *et al.* formalized that amount of noise and also proposed a generalized mechanism for doing so.
 Prior to this work, Irit Dinur and Kobbi Nissim [3] proved that privacy could not be protected without adding some amount of noise.
-In addition, they showed that with a small number of queries, a hacker can reveal the entire content of a private dataset.
+In addition, they showed that with a small number of *random* queries, a hacker can reveal the entire content of a private dataset.

 ## A 'real world' example
 Let consider a dataset of information of employees and their salaries in a company **ABC** as in the below table